Topics of plans for the section "Knowledge"

 C8.4.4.

-2) the main signs of scientific knowledge:
+2) The main features of scientific knowledge:

 a) objectivity;